Linthevanrooij/Computational_creativity/Logfile.md

 Line 5: 	one word: closing word

 After setting up all production rules, we successfully ran the poem generator.
-Next, we could easily add other lyrics, by tokenizing, tagging, and incorporating them into the text file.
+Now, we could easily add other lyrics, by tokenizing, tagging, and incorporating them into the text file.
+In total, we added three songs of J. Cole: Lights Please, No Role Modelz, and Middle Child.

+04/10/2024

+Next, we started working on the presentation.
+To visualize an audio player, we chose to use Canva instead of PowerPoint, since Canva is a design tool that allowed us to easily create a mock-up of a phone screen with a Spotify-like interface.
+The audio for the presentation was generated using two programs: TopMediai (https://www.topmediai.com/app/text-to-speech/) was used to produce the speech and generate J. Cole's voice for the poems that we selected; Tuney (https://app.tuney.io/) was used to add a beat behind the generated speech.
+Additionally, we used an text-to-image generator (https://www.imagine.art/dashboard/tool/text-to-image) to create custom album covers based on the text of the poems.

 ## Process and reflections on development
+03/10/2024

 reflection on analyzing lyrics